It’s time to raise your voice.

 - Produce videos in which students and advisers talk about why they value a free press.

 - The Express Newspaper of San Juan Hills High School in San Juan Capistrano, CA designed a T-shirt celebrating key clauses of California Ed Code 48907.
 Three dollars from each shirt sale will be donated to the Student Press Law Center.
 Purchase a shirt.

 - How to contact officials in your state to express your views on Student Press Freedom Day New Voices legislation:

-- The New Voices movement: a grassroots push for student free expression rights
+- New Voices: a grassroots push for student free expression rights

 - SPLC model legislation to protect student free expression rights

 - Why is the Hazelwood ruling hazardous to student media and campus free expression?

 - Tinker: a better standard

 - Hear the oral arguments in Hazelwood School District v.
 Kuhlmeier (1988)